 Note on compensation estimates for Specific Ministry Pastors (SMPs):

 While there is not a specific option in the tool for SMP pastors, please treat them as the pastors they are and use the Associate Pastor or Sole Pastor option, whichever is relevant for your situation.
 Make sure to factor in previous education and experience in other disciplines.
 Proper handling of SMP pastors in compensation estimates has been brought before the Council of Presidents for discussion, so further refinement may occur in the future.

 Create compensation estimates for preschool through high school positions including Teacher, Assistant Teacher, Head Principal/Administrator, Assistant Principal/Administrator and Early Childhood Educator.

 Username and Password are CPS (all caps).

-Recommended Salary Increase for 2020
+COLA Salary Increase Recommendation for 2023

 This, then, is how you ought to regard us: as servants of Christ and as those entrusted with the mysteries God has revealed.
 Now it is required that those who have been given a trust must prove faithful. - 1 Corinthians 4:1-2